Not enough licenses installed in vSphere/Virtual Infrastructure (1005265)

 Cannot Add a Host to VirtualCenter (1003623) for Virtual Infrastructure 3.x

-If your problem still exists after trying the steps in this article, file a support request with VMware Support and note this KB Article ID in the problem description.
+If your problem still exists after trying the steps in this article, file a support request with VMware Support and note this Knowledge Base article ID in the problem description.
 For more information, see Filing a Support Request in My VMware (2006985).

 - Adding an ESXi host to vCenter Server fails with the error: Host cannot be added to the vCenter as there are not enough Virtual Center Agent Licenses (1018275)